defstudio/laravel-html/docs/general-usage/html-builder.md

 ## Building general elements

 The following builder methods can be used to generate general HTML elements like links, `div`s, `span`s, etc...
-All these methods return instances of `Spatie\Html\Elements`.
+All these methods return instances of `DefStudio\Html\Elements`.
 Of course all [element methods](/laravel-html/v1/general-usage/element-methods) are available on the returned instances.

 - `function a($href = null, $text = null): A`
 - `function button($text = null, $type = 'button'): Button`